buildwiththeta/buildwiththeta/packages/builder/README.md

 > Design to Flutter in 1 command.

-- 🦄 Why?
-Hardcoding the entire UI is an expensive task.
-Convert your design into Flutter with 1 command.
+- **🦄 Why?** Manually coding the entire UI can be time-consuming and costly.
+Transform your design into Flutter with just one command.
-- 👥 Who?
-Developers and teams who want to build UIs faster visually.
+- **👥 Who?** Individual developers and teams aiming for quicker and more visual UI development.

 ## 🧙 Design to Flutter